cnosdb/docs/docs/en/latest/reference/config.md

 ## host

-**Description**：node host, used to communicate with other nodes, default: localhost.
+**Description**: node host, used to communicate with other nodes, default: localhost.

 ## \[query]